pascal-huber/void-packages/README.md

 ### Update Check

-An update-check is performed daily.
-The results can be found [here](https://pascal-huber.github.io/void-packages/) (if `updates.txt` is empty, no updates were found).
+An update-check for the packages defined in `update-check.txt` is performed daily.
+If the package contains an executable `update-check.sh`, it will be used instead of `xbps-src update-check`.
+The results can be found [here](https://pascal-huber.github.io/void-packages/) (if no updates were found, `updates.txt` will be empty).

 ### Other unofficial templates